TelediskoDAO/docs/tech_article.md

 "Beefed-up" in the sense that we needed to implement different levels of "freedom" for the tokens (remember when we were talking aobut "socialistic on the inside, capitalistic on the inside"?).

-All tokens that are not owner by Contributors (information available in the `ShareholderRegistry`) are free to move.
+All tokens that are not owned by Contributors (information available in the `ShareholderRegistry`) are free to move.

 For the others, we implemented a basic order book functionality within the token itself: